-In 1976, I was collecting import vinyl and spent a lot of time browsing
+By 1978, I was collecting import vinyl and spent a lot of

-picked up a Jem Records import catalog.
-I took it home, I started
+I picked up a Jem Records import catalog.
+I took it home and

-I thought the cover was cool.
+Once again, I thought the cover was cool.
 It didn't look like

 Again, I didn't buy the LP, and not once did I get the connection

-to the album that I saw 2 years earlier.
+to the album that I has seen four years earlier.

 And once again, ROCKY HORROR disappeared from my mind.

-By 1978, I was a punk weirdo living in Mira Loma, California.
+By July of 1978, I was a punk weirdo living in Mira Loma,

-I was now fresh out of high school, and I had a very hard
+I was two weeks out of high school, and I had a very hard

 I was, at the time, fat, unattractive to girls, and awkward.